jhordyess/resistor-color-code/README.md

 # resistor-color-code

-Some tools to read the resistor color code, still under production.
+Some tools to read the resistor color code, are still under production.
 It's in Spanish yet.

 Using: